Role & Background

-Gomathi Krishnan, PhD is the Clinical and Translational Research Informatics Specialist for the Stanford Center for Clinical Informatics.
-Gomathi joined the Center in early 2008 from the Pediatric Stem Cell Transplant Unit where she was a CRA.
+Gomathi Krishnan, PhD is a Clinical and Translational Research Informatics Specialist for Research IT.
+Gomathi joined the team in early 2008 from the Pediatric Stem Cell Transplant Unit where she was a CRA.
 Previously she conducted research on single-fiber muscle cell physiology in aging patients at Harvard Medical School.

 Jae Lee, MBA

 Jae Lee, MBA is the Application Engineer responsible for the client framework development platform.
 She worked for several years in consulting before moving to software.
 She has extensive application development and QA experience including both black- and white-box testing and is currently supporting the REDCap user community, offering best practices review and implementing custom feature requests.

 Eileen Loh, MS